 Meet Tom.
 Tom is a typical college student in his third year.
 He's moved off campus now, is 21 and enjoys throwing a party here and there.
 Here's how Tom's average monthly finances break down:

 Because he lives near campus, he takes advantage of university shuttles to get around and typically spends little on public transportation.
 He occasionally goes downtown for a movie ($15 with public transportation) or throws a party ($40 per roommate).
 All-in-all, he spends about $750 per month.
 That budget would change dramatically were he to decide to buy a car.

-Tom's parents have a relatively good credit score of 700, and therefore he will have an APR of about 7.8 percent for his new car.
-Since the loan period is 36 months and the car cost him $15,000, with no down payment, that leaves Tom with payments of about $469 a month.
+Tom's parents have a relatively good credit score of 700, and therefore he will have an annual percentage rate of about 5 percent for his new car.
+Since the loan period is 36 months and the car cost him $15,000, with no down payment, that leaves Tom with payments of about $449 a month.

-If you do indeed need a car but those numbers make your head spin, you might want to consider postponing your new-car purchase for a bit and borrowing the family hand-me-down sedan instead.
+If you need a car but those numbers make your head spin, you might want to consider postponing your new-car purchase for a bit and borrowing the family hand-me-down sedan instead.